-Thank you for agreeing to help edit Statistics Surveys.
-We seek high quality papers covering theory, computation, methodology, or applications.
-When refereeing for SS, please keep the following in mind.
+Thank you for agreeing to review for Statistics Surveys.
+We seek high quality survey articles on statistical theory, computation, methodology, or applications.
+When refereeing for Statistics Surveys, please keep the following in mind:

-Because SS covers a wide range of topics, we don’t expect that every statistician can read every paper.
+Because Statistics Surveys covers a wide range of topics, we do not expect that every statistician can read every paper.
 Still, we expect authors to write as clearly as possible.
 The abstract and introduction should be accessible to a wide audience.

 Mathematical and algorithmic validity are the authors’ professional responsibility.
-Referees can spot implausible claims and broad errors of statistical or mathematical reasoning, but are not expected to perform a line-by-line check of technical results, unless the referee feels that careful checking is crucial to the paper.
+Referees can spot implausible claims and broad errors of statistical or mathematical reasoning, but are not expected to perform a line-by-line check of technical results.

-Please submit your report in 3 weeks if at all possible.
-If you need more time, let the Associate Editor know.
+Please submit your report on time.
+If you cannot meet the deadline, please let the Associate Editor know.

 Thank you again for your help.
-Good refereeing is the key ingredient of a successful journal.
+Good refereeing is a key ingredient for a successful journal!